Hevne/RTS_Balacing_Hevne/README.md

 # Solving the human opponent problem

-Let’s go back to our equations.
 Rock-Paper-Scissors is a symmetric zero-sum game, so:

 R = P = S = 0.
 Since the opponent must select exactly one throw, we also know the probabilities of their throw add up to 100%: